lubianat/wikidata_bib/toread.md

 ## Other

+Flach P, Kakas A, Ray O: Abduction, Induction, and the Logic of Scientific Knowledge Development.
+In Workshop on Abduction and Induction in AI and Scientific Modelling Citeseer; 2006.

 6. P. Bourne, PLoS Comput.
 Biol.
 1, e34 (2005).
 7. P. Murray-Rust, H. S. Rzepa, J. Digit.
 Inform.
 5, issue 1 (2004)